nicolasagudelo/flaskapponline/README.md

 Once you've finished configuring ansible on your control host and can connect to your workstation host(s) using SSH you can proceed to deploy the application for this:

  1. Either clone or download the project files from this repository to your Ansible control host if you want you can take just the Ansible folder since it's the only one we are going to need to deploy the app.
  2. Take the public IP(s) of your workstation host(s) and add them to your Ansible inventory on your control host, the default location of your inventory is __/etc/ansible/hosts__ use nano or any text editor you like to do so.
-Your inventory will look to something similar to this:
+Your inventory will look something similar to this:

 ```
 # Ex 1: Ungrouped hosts, specify before any group headers.